Math ClubMath Club

 20. Ex.
 114.20Understanding

-Show that AA and ATA^T have the same characteristic polynomial (and therefore the same eigenvalues).
+Show that AA and ATA^T have the same characteristic polynomial (and thus the same eigenvalues).

 21. Ex.
 114.21Understanding

-If B=P1APB = P^{-1}AP (similar matrices), what can be concluded about the eigenvalues and eigenvectors of AA and BB?
+If B=P1APB = P^{-1}AP (similar matrices), what can you conclude about the eigenvalues and eigenvectors of AA and BB?

 22. Ex.
 114.22Understanding